dat-ecosystem/dat/README.md

 ### Sharing Data

 You can start sharing your files with a single command.
-Unlike `git`, you do not have to initialize a repository first, `dat share` will do that for you:
+Unlike `git`, you do not have to initialize a repository first, `dat share` or simply `dat` will do that for you:

 ```
-dat share <dir>
+dat <dir>
 ```

-Use `dat share` to create a dat and sync your files from your computer to other users.
+Use `dat` to create a dat and sync your files from your computer to other users.
 Dat scans your files inside `<dir>`, creating metadata in `<dir>/.dat`.
 Dat stores the public link, version history, and file information inside the dat folder.

+`dat sync` and `dat share` are aliases of the same command.
 ![share-gif]

 ### Downloading Data

 ```
-dat clone dat://<link> <download-dir>
+dat dat://<link> <download-dir>
 ```

-Use `dat clone` to download files from a remote computer sharing files with Dat.
+Use `dat` to download files from a remote computer sharing files with Dat.
 This will download the files from `dat://<link>` to your `<download-dir>`.
 The download exits after it completes but you can continue to update the files later after the clone is done.
 Use `dat pull` to update new files or `dat sync` to live sync changes.

+`dat clone` is an alias the same command.

 ![clone-gif]

-Try out `dat clone` with the link above to read more about the protocol!

-### Other Cool Commands
+### Misc Commands

 A few other highlights.
 Run `dat help` to see the full usage guide.